When removing an independent set is optimal for reducing the chromatic number: Relations with clique stability

 Our second example is based on SAT.
+The motivation is the standard proof of the NP-hardness of the independent set problem, which uses a graph-based reduction from SAT.
+Given a SAT instance $\mathcal I$ with $k$ clauses, the independence graph $G(\mathcal I)$ consists of one vertex for each literal in each clause, with two vertices being adjacent if either they are in the same clause or they correspond to complementary literals.
+The instance $\mathcal I$ is satisfiable if and only if $G(\mathcal I)$ has an independent set of order $k$; see \cite{Karp}.
+A simple example is given in Figure \ref{fig:SAT-simple}.

+If all clauses have the same number $q$ of literals, then the independence graph consists of disjoint copies of $K_q$ with some edges between them, and the satisfiability of the instance depends on whether an independent set consisting of one vertex from each copy of $K_q$ can be selected.
+In order to relate this independent set problem to chromatic stability, we define the augmented independence graph $\widetilde G(\mathcal I)$, which is obtained from $G(\mathcal I)$ by adding two extra vertices for each clause, adjacent to all vertices from that clause, but not to each other.
+Thus each copy of $K_q$ is replaced by two copies of $K_{q+1}$ with $q$ vertices in common.
+The satisfiability of the instance determines whether the most efficient way to remove one vertex from each of these copies of $K_{q+1}$ is to remove an independent set.

+The maximum degree of the augmented independence graph is determined by the largest number of times some literal occurs in the instance.
+We thus consider a restricted class of SAT where we control both the sizes of the cliques and the maximum degree.
 Define $p$-LIT $q$-SAT to be the class of SAT instances such that each clause contains exactly $q$ literals, and each literal appears at most $p$ times.
 Note that we permit the $q$ literals in a clause to contain the same literal more than once, up to the limit of $p$ total occurrences of that literal.

-Given a SAT instance $\mathcal I$ with $k$ clauses, the independence graph $G(\mathcal I)$ consists of one vertex for each literal in each clause, with two vertices being adjacent if either they are in the same clause or they correspond to complementary literals.
-This graph (or its complement) may be used to prove the NP-hardness of the independent set (or clique) problem, since $\mathcal I$ is satisfiable if and only if $G(\mathcal I)$ has an independent set of order $k$; see \cite{Karp}.

-We also define the augmented independence graph $\widetilde G(\mathcal I)$, which is obtained from $G(\mathcal I)$ by adding two extra vertices for each clause, adjacent to all vertices from that clause, but not to each other.
+The key question for our purposes is whether unsatisfiable instances exist.